armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

+---
-# Resources for Armando Fox's "Intro to the Broadway Musical" Presentation
+title: "Introduction to the Broadway Musical"
+permalink: /broadway101
+type: page
+layout: single
+sidebar:
+  nav: "music-theater"
+---

-This presentation, featuring plenty of video and sound clips, gives a brief introduction to the "Broadway musical":  What makes it different from other art forms like a play or an opera?
+My one-hour presentation, featuring plenty of video and sound clips, gives a brief introduction to the "Broadway musical":  What makes it different from other art forms like a play or an opera?
 Where, when, and how did it originate?
 What makes it a uniquely American invention?
 What